Tenth Acre Farm

 What is A Butterfly Host Plant?

-There are many types of milkweed, and I happen to have two of them in my yard: honeyvine milkweed (Cynanchum laeve) and butterfly milkweed (Asclepias tuberosa).
+There are over 100 species of milkweed native to North America, and I happen to have two of them in my yard: honeyvine milkweed (Cynanchum laeve) and butterfly milkweed (Asclepias tuberosa).
 Swamp milkweed (Asclepias incarnata) is another popular type for wet areas.
-There are many more varieties.
-I like this assortment of 6 types of butterfly weed seed packets.

 Cool, right?

-Honeyvine milkweed is an invasive vine, impossible to get rid of, and something I would never grow by choice.
+Honeyvine milkweed is an aggressive vine, and although it’s native to my bioregion, I would never grow it by choice.
 Unfortunately, our neighbor allows it to take over our shared fence, and it spreads by seed and roots.
-I am constantly pulling the vines that threaten to take over our entire tenth acre.
+I’m constantly pulling the vines that pop up EVERYWHERE and threaten to take over our entire 0.10-acre.

-Milkweed aphids are reportedly non-native and invasive, and make it hard for the monarch caterpillars to get enough to eat since they cover the plant.
-Garden experts generally recommend a soap and water spray (when caterpillars aren’t present) to wash the aphids off the plant, since there are no known predators that can ingest the now-toxic insects that have been feeding on the milkweed.
+Garden experts generally recommend a soap and water spray (when caterpillars aren’t present) to wash the aphids off, since there are no known predators that can ingest the now-toxic insects that have been feeding on the toxic milky sap.

 Large Milkweed Bugs on Milkweed Seed Pod